makrai/notes/levin05-ch3-current.md

 alter the choice of pivot and controller, as when the passive forces the choice of

-Undergoer as pivot or controller.
+Undergoer as pivot or controller
 7. In our event structure for an activity verb, a primitive predicate act is modified by a manner root, as in (11), an analysis which contrasts with Hale and Keyser’s (1993, 2002) analysis of comparable verbs, which treats the root as the argument